Featured in Unmute Magazine – May 2021

 Being a lot lighter toned and with physical characteristics differing to what most people envision of West Indians, I was constantly balancing expectation with actuality.
 Add to the equation that I didn’t have an accent, I was denied a lot of my identity growing up.

-My mom made sure that my Jamaican heritage was deeply preserved, having us go to elders’ homes quite regularly; just talking and swapping stories, and not an aggressive ear-lashing.
+Mom made sure that our Jamaican heritage was deeply preserved – we went to elders’ homes quite regularly; just talking and swapping stories, and not an aggressive ear-lashing.
 This second-hand transferral of knowledge had a profound impact on me.

 Peculiarly enough, on my dad’s side of the family, we didn’t talk much about Guyana, unless it was about food.
 Mind you, I loved being surrounded by Guyanese cuisine such as dhaal purri, potato ball, pholourie, [insert food item] curry, clap roti, pepper pot, and garlic pork – but something was missing.

 It was as if one side of my history was being glossed over, only dating back 100 years with everything else becoming a blur after that point.